stablc / developer docs

 })

-Signature format: X-Signature: sha256=HMAC-SHA256(rawBody, webhookSecret)
+Signature format: X-Webhook-Signature: sha256=HMAC-SHA256(rawBody, webhookSecret)

 Use raw body: always read the request as raw bytes before parsing JSON — HMAC is computed over the exact bytes stablc sent.